 The class 12 Biology chapter 7 solutions are very helpful for both CBSE Board exams and other medical entrance exams.
-By practicing questions from this book, students can become perfect and score better in their exams.
+By practising questions from this book, students can become perfect and score better in their exams.
 The NCERT Solutions pdf are prepared by our subject experts and students can either download these pdf files freely from our website BYJU’S or can also practice the questions online.

-Similarly, did you know that the whale’s earliest ancestor was completely terrestrial mammal – meaning that it lived on dry land and it slowly adapted to its aquatic environment over the course of millions of years – and it looked like a strange rendition of the modern day wolf.
+Similarly, did you know that the whale’s earliest ancestor was completely terrestrial mammal – meaning that it lived on dry land and it slowly adapted to its aquatic environment over the course of millions of years – and it looked like a strange rendition of the modern-day wolf?
 And bonus fact: Recent research has shown that hippos are the closest living relative to whales as they shared a common ancestor many million years ago.

-Furthermore, this is reinforced by the fact that all birds living today have feather on at least some parts of their body – This same feature was also discovered in dinosaurs that went extinct millions of years ago.
-Giant carnivorous dinosaurs like Tyrannosaurus Rex have been theorized to have had feathers on its body, but it’s still a controversy as there are not enough fossils that to prove the same.
+Furthermore, this is reinforced by the fact that all birds living today have the feather on at least some parts of their body – This same feature was also discovered in dinosaurs that went extinct millions of years ago.
+Giant carnivorous dinosaurs like Tyrannosaurus Rex have been theorized to have had feathers on its body, but it’s still controversy as there are not enough fossils to prove the same.

 Class 12 Biology chapter 7 tells us about evolution giving rise to new species over the course of many years and the species that do not adapt to the change eventually die out and become extinct.